rackerlabs/support-how-to/content/office-365/add-an-office-365-subscription.md

     <!--add screen shot file AddO365subscriptionSC3.png-->

+### Assign an Office 365 License

-6. Log into [portal.office.com] using your Office 365 administrator credentials.
+1. Log into [portal.office.com] using your Office 365 administrator credentials.

-7. Under **Users** click **Add User** to create the user that you would like to apply the license to.
+2. Under **Users** click **Add User** to create the user that you would like to apply the license to.

     <!--add screen shot file AddO365subscriptionSC4.png-->

-8. Fill in the requested information to create the new user.
+3. Fill in the requested information to create the new user.
 Under **Product licenses** apply the new license you just added in the Cloud Office Control Panel.

     <!--add screen shot file AddO365subscriptionSC5.png-->

-9. Scroll down and click **Add**.
+4. Scroll down and click **Add**.